 I am not stupid, as far as I can tell, but if I am, maybe I can’t tell.
 Either way, I appreciate all kinds of writing.
-My interests are as diverse as astrophysicist Stephen Hawking to evolutionary biologist Richard Dawkins, from translations of Homer and French classics like The Count of Monte Cristo to modern fare like The Hunger Games and comics like Batgirl: Year One (currently reading).
-Recently, I cracked open a publication of short-story contest winners and, while the winning entry was well written, the finalists, how shall I put this, made me feel like a 2nd grader.
+My interests are as diverse as astrophysicist Stephen Hawking to evolutionary biologist Richard Dawkins, from translations of Homer to French classics like The Count of Monte Cristo, to more modern fare like The Hunger Games and comics like Batgirl: Year One (currently reading).
+Recently, I cracked open a publication of short-story contest winners and, while the winning entry was well written, the finalists made me feel . . . how shall I put this, like a 2nd grader.
 I mean, I couldn’t make heads or tails out of this writing.
 Each sentence was so cleverly crafted, so cryptically meaningful, that to me it came across like gobbledygook (the language of goblins).
 Names and places were tossed at random.
-Metaphors met like atoms in the Large Hadron Collider leaving me scratching my head in disbelief and confusion.
-Paragraphs were so densely filled, they were like the super dense neutron stars I’d read about in Neil deGrasse Tyson’s Death by Black Hole.
+Metaphors met like atoms in the Large Hadron Collider.
+Paragraphs were so densely packed, they were like the super dense neutron stars I’d read about in Neil deGrasse Tyson’s Death by Black Hole.
 Here’s a sample:

 But then she took a step backward, and saw me on the threshold, and in that motion was another inward turning because when she spoke again her voice was sweetened with courteousness, through what she said to my face all smiling is now not memorable.
 That seems to be the mechanism of memory, to gather in its thresher the heaviness, which is to say, not the smoothness of false sincerity but what has sunk to spread seed or to foul and rot in audacious stench.
 Something hateful inside.